dparedesi/Data-Science-with-R-book/docs/index.md

 ## Support This Work {-}

 Over 700 hours went into creating this resource.
-If you find it valuable, consider purchasing the PDF on [Leanpub](https://leanpub.com/dataScienceConR/).
+If you find it valuable, consider purchasing the PDF on [Leanpub](https://leanpub.com/data-science-with-r).
 Your purchase includes:

 - Future updates at no extra cost
 - Three months of direct Q&A access with the author
 - Support for keeping the web version free for everyone

-The web version available at [bookdown](https://bookdown.org/dparedesi/data-science-con-r/)^[https://bookdown.org/dparedesi/data-science-con-r/] seeks to democratize data science knowledge.
+The web version available at [GitHub Pages](https://dparedesi.github.io/Data-Science-with-R-book/)^[https://dparedesi.github.io/Data-Science-with-R-book/] seeks to democratize data science knowledge.
 Share it and let's contribute together to freeing knowledge.

 ## Stay Connected {-}